HactarCE/Metatape/README.md

 ## Usage

+### Executable

+Unfortunately I'm having issues with cross-compilation, so only Linux executables are available for now.
+You can down the [latest release here](https://github.com/HactarCE/Metatape/releases/latest), and call it from the terminal.

+### Compile from source

 1. [Install `cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html)
 2. Clone this repository: `git clone https://github.com/HactarCE/Metatape.git && cd Metatape`
 3. Run one of the examples: `cargo run -- examples/hello.mt`